 Overcoming Depression with a Spirit of Thanksgiving

+The key to overcoming depression is operating out of the spirit of thanksgiving.
 Depression and anxiety are the most commonly diagnosed mental health issues in the United States today.
-It’s no wonder many of us are searching and scouring the internet, purchasing self-help books, and looking for ways to overcome this hindrance.
-The key to overcoming is operating out of the spirit of thanksgiving.
+It’s no wonder many of us are searching and scouring the internet, purchasing self-help books, and looking for ways to overcome depression and anxiety.

 However, this is when we get to…